 they keep 7.5 – 15% of your royalties

 Beatport | Beat Port | beatport.com

 They offer their own distribution but it’s really expensive.
 Especially compared to ADED.US Music Distribution.
-Plus, the songs are usually higher priced than iTunes.
+Plus, the songs that are available on their store are usually higher priced than the songs that are available on iTunes.
 The website is centered around the EDM/IDM community

 BeatPort is an active community of EDM Producers, DJs, and music buyers.
 Their site operates much like ReverbNation and BandCamp in the sense that you can buy and sell music all in the same community space, but they are lacking the artist apps of ADED.US Music Distribution

 Update: CreateSpace recently announced that they will no longer be allowing independent artists to submit their music to be placed on the Amazon store through CreateSpace (9-9-2014)

 Artists using CreateSpace only collect a maximum of $0.65 per song sold regardless of what price Amazon sells it for.
 This pales in comparison to iTunes, which offers at least 70% of the sale price.

 Artists may feel limited in their options to upload their music, as CreateSpace only accepts AIFF and MP3 (320kbps CBR) quality files (in a zip file)

 FUGA | F.U.G.A. | fuga.me